Abhinickz/learn_rust/notes_rust.md

 #	Boolean Type:
 #	The bool represents a value, which could only be either true or false.
 #	If you cast a bool into an integer, true will be 1 and false will be 0.
 let t = true;
 let f: bool = false; // with explicit type annotation

 #	Character Type:
 #	char type is specified with '' single quotes, While String uses "" double quotes.
 let tick  = '✔';
 let heart = '❤';

 #	char type represents a Unicode Scalar Value.
-#	char is a 'Unicode scalar value, which is similar to, but not the same as, a 'Unicode code point'.
+#	char is a Unicode scalar value, which is similar to, but not the same as, a 'Unicode code point'.
 #	Unicode Scalar Values range: U+0000 to U+D7FF && U+E000 to U+10FFFF inclusive.

 #	Compound Types: